HealthThe Future of Healthcare: How Technology and Trends Are Transforming Care

 The Building Momentum for Change

 Though the barriers to deep change are immense, promising stirrings of reform gain momentum across healthcare.
 Employers and insurers increasingly embrace value-based payment schemes and beneficiary support programs.
-Data sharing projects expand.
+Data-sharing projects expand.
 Telehealth usage soars.
 Empowered care models spread.

 Spurring this momentum is widespread agreement that current systems fail to serve stakeholders well.
-Exposing egregious dysfunctions during COVID strengthened calls for change further.
+Exposing egregious dysfunctions during COVID-19 strengthened calls for change further.
 The major unknown is whether this rising tide of innovation and advocacy can swell quickly enough to produce policy breakthroughs.
 Time is short.

 The Critical Window for Action

-Realistically, America faces a closing 5-10 year window to enact healthcare changes substantial enough to alter unsustainable spending and inequality trajectories.
+Realistically, America faces a closing 5-10-year window to enact healthcare changes substantial enough to alter unsustainable spending and inequality trajectories.
 As access erodes and costs skyrocket, employers will have little choice but to exit health benefits, forcing seismic market shifts.

 The natural endpoint of the current path is backlash and uncontrolled disruption.
-Will stakeholders instead channel today’s reform momentum into collaborative systems improving affordability, outcomes and equity?
+Will stakeholders instead channel today’s reform momentum into collaborative systems improving affordability, outcomes, and equity?
 The options for evolution or crisis hang in the balance.
 Healthcare’s critical moment is now.

 Conclusion

 Fundamental change always meets resistance, especially in traditions as entrenched as healthcare.
 But resisting change also guarantees being swept aside eventually.
 There is no standing still.
-Promising technologies and value-based care models beckon towards a better way if we find the courage to follow.
+Promising technologies and value-based care models beckon toward a better way if we find the courage to follow.

 Healthcare’s future must be defined by openness, symbiosis, empathy and the courage to put people over institutions.
 Patients and communities – not dollars and doctrine – belong at the center.
 If we listen to their needs and act boldly upon them, a system nurturing wholeness and human flourishing awaits.
 The choice is ours.
 The future is now.
 Let us begin.